amyers3000/Book-Social-Server/README.md

 - Find ways to make code more dry

+## Deployed on AWS - errors in production build that still need to be fixed
+Booksocial-env.eba-gfin5ti6.us-east-2.elasticbeanstalk.com

 ## Tools and Technologies
 Node.js | Express | Google Books API | Postgres | Sequelize